Key Dates for Academic Year:

-All results can be collected from school on results day.
-If you are unable to collect your results in person you may authorise, in advance, someone else to collect them for you.
-This authorisation must be in writing (even if the person collecting your results is your parent/guardian) and it will be attached to your results envelope.
+Results from each exam board will be collated and put into an envelope which can be collected from school on results day.
+If you are not able to collect your envelope in person on results day you may authorise, in advance, someone else to collect it for you, but this authorisation must be in writing (even if the person collecting your results is your parent/guardian) and it will be attached to your results envelope.
 Give the letter to the Exams Office and ensure you have signed it.
 If a different person has to come and collect it, you must write another letter to the Exams Officer giving that person permission to collect your results.
 Without a signed letter from you we are not allowed to release results to any third party (this includes your parents/guardians or relatives).

 Key Information for Year 11